MySQL

 Limitations

-The MySQL autoincrement columns are not supported in the Hugr engine.
+MySQL autoincrement columns are not supported in the Hugr engine.
 Even though the hugr

 engine cannot return the created record, because it doesn't know the value of the autoincrement column.
-So, if you want to use MySQL as a data source in Hugr, you should avoid using autoincrement columns in your tables or not define the primary key by those fields.
+So, if you want to use MySQL as a data source in Hugr, you should avoid using autoincrement columns in your tables or not define the primary key on those fields.

 Setting up MySQL data source